Will-Doherty/Diffusion/Documentation.typ

 = Code structure

-- _langevin_sampling_gm.py_: Demonstrates Langevin sampling from a Gaussian mixture distribution with known score.
+- _langevin_sampling_gm.py_: Demonstrates Langevin sampling from a 1D Gaussian mixture distribution with known score.
-- _score_matching_gm.py_: The score function of a Gaussian mixture is learned by a simple MLP.
+- _score_matching_gm.py_: The score function of a 1D Gaussian mixture is learned by a simple MLP.
 In this case, we have access to the ground-truth score during training.
 We then sample from the trained model using Langevin sampling.
-- _sliced_score_matching_gm.py_: Demonstrates Langevin sampling from a distribution with score learned by a simple MLP.
-In this case, we have access to the ground truth score during training.
+- _sliced_score_matching_gm.py_: Demonstrates Langevin sampling from a 2D Gaussian mixture with score learned by a simple MLP.
+Implements the basic score matching objective function, as well as sliced score matching.

 = Sliced Score Matching